Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Simulation Results

-While $r_{transmit}$ penalizes packet transmissions, the context history features themselves do not directly penalize transmissions.
-Instead, the context history features augment the state space to add context when actions are taken and ensure that actions that lead to unnecessary looping can be more easily identified.
+Importantly, the DRL agents, trained on networks with $N_{train}=25$ devices, are able to generalize their learned forwarding strategies to networks with different numbers of devices ($N_{test}=64$ and $N_{test}=100$), as well as to the different numbers of actions that are available for packets at devices which depend on the number of neighbors that a device has.

+{\em Impact of network traffic.} The number of flows (and therefore amount of traffic) increases as a function of the number of devices $N_{test}$ in the network (see Section \ref{sec:traffic}).
+Network congestion, however, increases as the transmission range $X_{test}$ decreases (due to correspondingly decreased network connectivity).
+Fig. \ref{fig:rl-test-results} shows that the DRL strategies are able to generalize to network congestion levels different from those on which they were trained.

-In the training results of Fig. \ref{fig:rl-train-results}, the potential benefits of using context history are unclear.
-The testing results in Fig. \ref{fig:rl-test-results}, however, show the DeepRL agent with no context history has a consistently higher number of forwards per packet delivered despite the very similar delay per packet.
-This is an indication that the use of context history improves generalization of the learned routing strategy.
+{\em Impact of context history features.} As we discussed earlier in Fig. \ref{fig:rl-test-reward}, we found the use of context history decreases the number of forwards per packet delivered.
+While the results we showed in Fig. \ref{fig:rl-test-reward} are for a fixed transmission range of $X_{test}=50$m and varying numbers of devices $N_{test}$, Fig. \ref{fig:rl-test-results} validates this for other transmission ranges (for $X_{test}$ from 30m to 80m) as well as varying the number of devices.
+Specifically, Fig. \ref{fig:rl-test-results} shows that the DRL agent with no context history (i.e., RWP-dist-nohist) has a consistently higher number of forwards per packet delivered than the DRL agent with context history (i.e., RWP-dist) regardless of tranmission range and despite having a similar delay per packet.
+This is an indication that the use of context history improves generalization of the learned forwarding strategy.